MicrosoftDocs/windows-dev-docs/hub/powertoys/newplus.md

 ### How to create a new object using New+

-To create a new item within a folder, right-click on the background of the folder to bring up the context menu.
+To create a new item within a folder, right-click on the folder to bring up the context menu.
 From there, click on the “New+” option and then select the template you were looking for.

 ### How to add or customize a new template to New+